n-lamprou/DeepReinforcementLearning/Navigation/README.md

 * Linux: [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 * Mac OSX: [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)

-Replace the Place the `Banana_Windows_x86_64` directory in the `p1_navigation/` folder repository with teh corresponding unzipped directory of your choice.
+Replace the Place the `Banana_Windows_x86_64` directory in the `Navigation/` folder repository with teh corresponding unzipped directory of your choice.

 ## Instructions

-Once your environment is set up, navigate to the `p1_navigation` and follow the instructions beneath to train an agent or to run a simulation.
+Once your environment is set up, navigate to the `Navigation` and follow the instructions beneath to train an agent or to run a simulation.

 #### Training an Agent